Jaele Patrick: National team

 Patrick was a member of the Australia national development squad.
 She competed at the 2007 World University Games.
-In 2010, she competed at the FINA USA Open in Fort Lauderdale, where she finished fifth in the three-metre event, and seventh in the three-metre syncro with partner Olivia Wright.
+In 2010, she competed at the FINA USA Open in Fort Lauderdale, where she finished fifth in the three-metre event, and seventh in the three-metre synchro with partner Olivia Wright.
 She represented Australia at the 2010 Commonwealth Games, where she earned two bronze medals, one in the three-metre and one in the three-metre synchro event with partner Olivia Wright.
 She finished fourth in the one-metre event.
 In 2011, she competed in the FINA USA Grand Prix, and won a bronze medal in the three-metre springboard at the FINA Italian Grand Prix.
 At the 2012 Australian trials in Adelaide, she finished second in the three-metre event.

 Patrick was selected to represent Australia at the 2012 Summer Olympics in the three-metre individual springboard where she will make her Olympic debut.
 She finished eleventh in the three-metre event at the Fort Lauderdale Grand Prix in Florida.
 She finished sixteenth in the three-metre event at 2012 Montreal Grand Prix in Canada.